bacpop/PopPUNK/docs/options.rst

      --manual-start MANUAL_START
                            A file containing information for a start point.
 See documentation for help.
+     --indiv-refine        Also run refinement for core and accessory individually
      --no-local            Do not perform the local optimization step (speed up on very large datasets)